drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 ### Gate driver and analog signal integrity

-Two issues that require careful attention in designing the gate drivers, include the fact of the very large capacitance of the SH gate, the role of this gate in collection charge from the photodectors into the readout CCD register, and then an electrical effect in the rest of the circuit wherein noise from the gate drivers appears on the power rails.
+Issues that require careful attention in designing the gate drivers, include the fact of the very large capacitance of the SH gate, the role of this gate in collection charge from the photodectors into the readout CCD register, and then an electrical effect in the rest of the circuit wherein noise from the gate drivers appears on the power rails.

 The following shows a SPICE model for the gate drivers.
 These generate a pulse on their power rails, so we power these from a separate voltage regulator.
 The model includes a current limited supply for the LDO with inductor, in place of the filtered current limited 5V supply on the actual board.